 - Enable high-quality noise reduction (increases exposure time)

 Those interested in trying Lumi can purchase the tweak for $3.99 from FoxfortMobile’s personal repository via their favorite package manager.
-Keep in mind, however, that the tweak only supports jailbroken iPhones running iOS 13.
+Keep in mind, however, that the tweak only supports jailbroken iPhones running iOS 13 and 14.

 Will you be improving your iPhone photography with the new Lumi tweak?
 Share why or why not in the comments section below.